 Mr. Lilly has a unique combination of legal and scientific expertise and experience.
 For most of his career, Mr. Lilly worked for private law firms, representing public agencies and private parties in various matters before the courts and the State Board, and in contract negotiations and related proceedings.
-These matters involved applications of water-rights law, the California Environmental Quality Act (CEQA), the National Environmental Policy Act, and the federal and California Endangered Species Acts to surface water, groundwater, water service, water quality, environmental and eminent domain issues.
+These matters involved applications of water-rights law, the National Environmental Policy Act, and the federal and California Endangered Species Acts to surface water, groundwater, water service, water quality and environmental issues.
 Mr. Lilly also worked as a law clerk for a United States District Court Judge in Colorado and as a Deputy Attorney General in California.

 Mr. Lilly earned a Bachelor's degree in physics and biology from UC Santa Cruz and a Master's degree in physics and a Juris Doctorate degree from UC Berkeley.